evan-razzaque/open-pulsefire-haste/protocol/README.md

 ### Device settings

-Doesn't contain every device setting, but I can't think of a better name.
+Doesn't contain every device setting, but I can't think of a better name.<br>
+Ngenuity does make a request for this packet, but doesn't seem to use it to read device settings.

 | Byte Index | Value | Description        |
 |------------|-------|--------------------|